ansible/lightbulb/facilitator/solutions/tower_basic_setup.md

 ### Assign Execution Permission
 Assigning permissions to users on what they can and cannot do, what they can and cannot see is crucial to the Ansible Tower story.
 Role Based Access Control (RBAC) is at the core of how Tower scales organizations while increasing the security of automating.
 By delegating access to resources within tower, you are removing an element of human error.

 Assigning Execution permissions is a big step in implementing RBAC throughout your team.
-To add execution permissions for users on a Job Template, navigate to the job template that you would like te user(s) to have execution permission on.
+To add execution permissions for users on a Job Template, navigate to the job template that you would like the user(s) to have execution permission on.
 Once you are on the editing page for this job template (pencil) select the "Permissions" box at the top then click the "+Add" box on the right hand side.

 This will display a box that displays users and teams within your Organization.
 Select the Users box (Tower does by default) then select the user you wish to add to the Job Template.
 This will prompt a drop down selection to appear for the role.
-From that dropdown box, select "Execute" and hit Save.
+From that drop-down box, select "Execute" and hit Save.

 It is done!
 That user know has execution privileges on that Job Template!
 ![adding extra vars](../images/add_perms.png)